 He still does some pens but also does bowls and spindle work.
 He is a member of AAW, Kansas Area Woodturners and FHWT.

-Steve has been turning for 5 years.
+Steve has been turning since 2015.
 He has built furniture for a hobby for many years.
 When he learned about Flint Hills Woodturners, he became interested in turning, and have been primarily a turner since.

 Steve is a member AAW, Kaw Valley Woodturners, Flint Hills Woodturners and the Kansas Quality Woodworkers.
 He was previously the operations officer for Flint Hills Woodturners for 3 years and has done several demonstrations for the club on Spindle Turning, Christmas Ornaments, and Hollowing.